litestar-org/litestar/docs/usage/route-handlers.rst

        ...

-This dictionary can be accessed by a :doc:`route guard </usage/security/guards>`, or by accessing the ``route_handler`` property on a :class:`request <starlite.connection.request.Request>`, or using the :class:`ASGI scope <starlite.types.Scope>` object directly.
+This dictionary can be accessed by a :doc:`route guard </usage/security/guards>`, or by accessing the ``route_handler`` property on a :class:`request <litestar.connection.request.Request>`, or using the :class:`ASGI scope <litestar.types.Scope>` object directly.

 Passing keyword arguments to handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~